 Upon Peter's death in 1869, his son, William, became president of the college.
-Under his leadership, which lasted for 40 years, the school became one of the strongest and largest commercial colleges in the country.
+Under his leadership, which lasted for 40 years, the school became a steadily growing commercial institute.

 Through the years, Duff's has been known as Duff's Mercantile College, The Pioneer Business College In America, Iron City Commercial College, Duff's Iron City College, and Duff's Business Institute.